senecajs/senecajs.org/src/pages/get-started/index.md

 })
 ```

-In the example code, the action computes the sum of two numbers, provided via the `left` and
+In the sample code, the action computes the sum of two numbers, provided via the `left` and
 `right` properties of the message object.
 Not all messages generate a result, but as this is the
 most common case, Seneca allows you to provide the result via a callback function.

-In summary, the action pattern `role:math,cmd:sum` acts on this message
+In summary, the action pattern `role:math,cmd:sum` acts on this message:

 ``` js
 {role: 'math', cmd: 'sum', left: 1, right: 2}